-The Election Commission of India is commemorating National Voters’ Day today.
+The Election Commission of India commemorates National Voters’ Day every year.
 New voters are felicitated and handed over their Elector Photo Identity Card (EPIC) in the National Voters’ Day procedures.
-The day has been observed on January 25 every year since 2011 all across the nation to celebrate the foundation day of the Election Commission of India on January 25, 1950.
-The main objective of the National Voters’ Day celebration is to facilitate, encourage, and maximize enrolment, especially for the young and new voters.
+The day has been observed on January 25 every year since 2011 all across the nation to observe the foundation day of the Election Commission of India on January 25, 1950.
+The main objective of the National Voters’ Day commemoration is to facilitate, encourage, and maximise enrolment, especially for the young and new voters.
+Let’s read this article to find out more about what’s happening on National Voters’ Day 2026.

-- 15th National Voters’ Day is being organized today in New Delhi, India.
+- 16th National Voters’ Day is being organised today in New Delhi, India.

 - The National Voters’ Day is commemorated on January 25 every year since 2011

-- This year’s NVD theme is “Nothing like voting, I vote for sure”.
+- This year’s NVD theme is “My India My Vote”.

-- Celebrated on January 25, 2025, marking the 75th foundation anniversary of the Election Commission of India.
+- Observed on January 25, 2026, marking the 76th foundation anniversary of the Election Commission of India.

 - Distribution of Elector Photo Identity Cards (EPICs) to new voters.